 Airline: Vietnam Airlines (VN)

-Cabin and Layout: Vietnam Airlines business class, 16-seat capacity across 4 rows, 2-2 configuration
+Cabin & Layout: Vietnam Airlines reverse herringbone business class, 28-seat capacity across 7 rows, 1-2-1

 Table of contents